David5p/play_tennis/README.md

 ### Styling

 - I used Bootstrap 5.3 grid system where possible to support with positioning, text style and size.
-- I have applied my preferred colors and fonts using custom css.
+- I have applied my preferred colours and fonts using custom css.
 - I applied custom styles to the base.html so that all my pages had the same structure, layout and styles.
 - I have added in JavaScript so that the end time automatically sets an hour later than the start time.